You are here

-- The Department’s telework program, which is known as DOE-Flex
+- The Department’s telework program, known as DOE-Flex

-- Health, fitness, reasonable accomadations, disablility services, and wellness, including the Employee Assistance Program (EAP) and health clinics
+- Health, fitness, reasonable accommodations, disability services, and wellness, including the Employee Assistance Program (EAP) and health clinics

 - Employee satisfaction surveys and action plans

-- Benefit issues associated with employees while on active military duty
+- Benefits for employees on active military duty

 - Headquarters child development centers